chrisdyck/COMP2068-Lab-1/lab1.md

-#Setup Lab 2 on githu.com
+# Setup Lab 2 on github.com